Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Mitigations

 \Paragraph{Network Layer Defenses} The creators of libp2p provide a list of implemented mitigations~\cite{libp2p2020dosmitigation}, including limiting maintained connections, rate-limiting incoming connections, and automatically adjusting the firewall.
 Nonetheless, manual intervention may still be necessary, as these measures are not expected to fully prevent an attack.

 Giuliari et al.~\cite{giuliari2024dos} present a list of traditional defense strategies, such as IP-based filtering, cloud-based DoS protection, overprovisioning, and VPNs.
 The authors argue that none of these are satisfactory for consensus algorithms in a blockchain setting.
 For Ethereum specifically, these concerns are even more insurmountable, due to (i) Ethereum's prohibitively large network size (see \Cref{app:crawler}) and (ii) the comparatively lower assumed economic power and hardware specifications of solo stakers.
 Giuliari et al.~\cite{giuliari2024dos} instead propose a defense based on \textit{source authentication and rate limiting}.
-While promising, source authentication represents a 180-degree shift from the source anonymity property required for danksharding, and would thus require significant changes.
+While promising, source authentication represents a shift for Ethereum, and would thus require significant changes.

 \Paragraph{Secret Leader Election} Another way to combat DoS attacks is for leaders (block producers) to remain anonymous until they perform their duties.
 This is the goal of secret leader election protocols~\cite{boneh2020single}.
 This approach does not conflict with any other assumptions needed, and might thus be the most promising approach.
 Multiple proposals have already been discussed in the context of Ethereum~\cite{ethresearch2022whisk, buterin2022secretelection}, but none have yet progressed beyond the design stage.